-As a member of the Foreign Affairs Committee, I supported policies that preserve the United States’ positive influence and leadership in relations with our allies, in addressing challenges with our adversaries, and in helping set international policies in global forums.
+As a former member of the Foreign Affairs Committee, I have supported policies that preserve the United States’ positive influence and leadership in relations with our allies, in addressing challenges with our adversaries, and in helping set international policies in global forums.
 Our goal in foreign policy must always be to keep America safe today, as well as work to craft a sustainable, forward-looking policy that can ensure our security and prosperity for years to come.

 As the international system continues to evolve from the bipolar world of the last half-century to one of multiple influential powers, the US must also continue to combine a strategic defense policy with diplomacy and development.
 At the same time, we must focus on sustaining and enhancing our economic strength, as stability at home will translate into continued influence and investment overseas.

 - No Nuclear Weapons for Iran